dekuNukem/PicoRC/og_mac.md

 * **DO NOT BYPASS FUSES**

-### +12V Filtering Cap (Optional)

-* You can add a filtering cap to +12V rail, note the polarity if using electrolytic caps.

 ### Battery Header (Optional)

-* You can connect a 4.5V battery to the header.
+* You can connect a backup battery to the header.

 ## Pre-installation Checks